hongzhonglu/vivarium/doc/getting_started.rst

 =============================================

 You can run any process or composite by itself.
-While this is too simple for modeling whole cells or colonies, it is helpful to simulate processes in isolation to study their dynamics and tune them to different conditions.
+While this is too simple for modeling whole cells or colonies, simulating processes in isolation lets you study their dynamics and tune them to different conditions.
 To run a process or composite, you can execute the Python file that defines it.
 For example, we can run the degradation process like this:

 .. code-block:: console